-RESPONDENT SUPPORT/ BRIEF SUMMARY OF MAIN ISSUES DRAFT GNLP PROPOSED

-(OR GROUP OF OBJECT/ COMMENTS REQUIRING RESPONSE CHANGE TO

-RESPONDENTS) COMMENT INVESTIGATION PLAN

-Barton Willmore Site benefits from outline This site is not None

-planning approval for allocated as it is

-residential development, located within the

-there is no evidence that settlement limit

-development at this where development

-location would result in is acceptable in

-further deficiency of playing principle providing

-pitches.
-See Full it does not result in

-representation. any significant

-adverse impact.

-Half the site is

-designated as

-Ancient Woodland

-which would affect

-the developable

-area.
+RESPONDENT (OR GROUP OF RESPONDENTS) SUPPORT/ OBJECT/ COMMENT BRIEF SUMMARY OF COMMENTS MAIN ISSUES REQUIRING INVESTIGATION DRAFT GNLP RESPONSE PROPOSED CHANGE TO PLAN Barton Willmore Site benefits from outline planning approval for residential development, there is no evidence that development at this location would result in further deficiency of playing pitches.
+See Full representation.
+This site is not allocated as it is located within the settlement limit where development is acceptable in principle providing it does not result in any significant adverse impact.
+Half the site is designated as Ancient Woodland which would affect the developable area.
+None